 1-Sentence-Summary: The Way of Integrity uses science, spirituality, humor, and Dante’s Divine Comedy to teach you how to find well-being, healing, a sense of purpose, and much more by rediscovering integrity, or the recently lost art of living true to yourself by what you do, think and say.

 Listen to the audio of this summary with a free reading.fm account*:

 Sometimes in life, we get stuck in poor habits that make us lose touch with ourselves.
 Maybe you’re in a bad relationship, or you can’t shake your habit of constant people-pleasing.
 You might be wondering how to feel like you again.

 If this is you, don’t worry because there is a way to restore who you really are: integrity.
-In Martha Beck’s The Way of Integrity: Finding the Path to Your True Self, Beck reveals the cure for psychological suffering is to start being true to yourself again by having integrity.
+In Martha Beck’s The Way of Integrity: Finding the Path to Your True Self, the author reveals the cure for psychological suffering.

-Drawing upon inspiration from Dante’s The Divine Comedy, she presents a four-step process through Dante’s metaphorical world that will help you find integrity again.
-She promises that I’m doing so, you will develop a newfound sense of purpose, healing and finally end your emotional suffering.
+Inspired by Dante’s The Divine Comedy, Beck presents a four-step process that will help you find integrity again.
+In doing so, you’ll find a new sense of purpose and healing and finally end your emotional suffering.

 Here’s the book summarized in just 3 lessons:

 - Integrity is the true cure for emotional suffering.